In my earlier working years, I wasn’t complete sold on disability income insurance.

 How Much Disability Income Insurance Do You Need?

 The key to determining your needs is to assess how much you would be required to spend during each week or month that you would be unable to earn your normal pay.
 For example, if you would need 80% of your pretax earnings but your group policy would only pay an amount equal to 60%, then you may need additional coverage.

 The policy I had bought capped me off at a certain amount, but what made the policy so attractive is that it would pay the full benefit up until I was 65 or started taking Social Security benefits.
-Just to make sure I was getting a good deal, I shopped around and other policies I checked paid a smaller benefit and only paid for a certain number of years (around three).
+Just to make sure I was getting a good deal, I shopped around with several different life insurance companies and other policies I checked paid a smaller benefit and only paid for a certain number of years (around three).
 Plus, it was more expensive!
 Buying my policy was a no-brainer.

 The way in which an insurance policy defines disability can determine your eligibility to receive benefits.
 The following is a quick overview of three basic definitions: